cyberark/cyberark-conjur-cli/README.md

 ![](https://img.shields.io/badge/Certification%20Level-Community-28A745?link=https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md)

 The Conjur Python SDK is a **Community** level project.
-It's a community contributed project that **is not reviewed or supported by CyberArk**.
+It's a community-contributed project that **is not reviewed or supported by CyberArk**.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/main/Conjur/conventions/certification-levels.md#community).